JacekDubikowski/build-your-own-framework/readme.md

 4. The `create()` method implementation is not that hard and self-explanatory.
    Please just look at the `createMethodSpec()` method and its application.
 5. The same applies to `type()` method as for the `create()`.
-6. The `scopeProvider()` is similar to the previous methods, however, the tricky part is to invoke the constructor.
+6. The `scopeProvider()` is similar to the previous methods.
+   However, the tricky part is to invoke the constructor.
    The `constructorInvocation()` is responsible for creating the constructor invocation.
-   For every parameter, we just call `BeanProvider.provide` to get the dependency and we keep the order of the constructor parameters.
+   We call `BeanProvider.provide` for every parameter to get the dependency and keep the order of the constructor parameters.
    Thankfully, the order is preserved thanks to the *List*, *Dependency*, and *TypeDependencyResolver* classes and their properties.

 Ok, the *BeanDefinition*s are ready.
 We just missed the *ScopeProvider*.

 ###### ScopeProvider implementation

-The below code utilizes Java's [Sealed Interfaces](https://docs.oracle.com/en/java/javase/15/language/sealed-classes-and-interfaces.html).
+The below code utilises Java's [Sealed Interfaces](https://docs.oracle.com/en/java/javase/15/language/sealed-classes-and-interfaces.html).

 ```java
 public sealed interface ScopeProvider<T> extends Function<BeanProvider, T> { // 1